CiscoIOx/sample-mqtt-protocol-handler/README.md

 ## Overview
 This tutorial provides sample MQTT protocol handler that provides a simple mqtt server functionality on which sensors can publish data on.
+MQTT Protocol Handler implements a publish protocol.
+When publisher publishes a message on mqtt  topics, it gets published to message broker on device data topics.

 ## Build